An OB/GYN offers some advice for preparing, finding your most fertile days of the month and what to do if it doesn’t happen right away.

 Planning for your health and that of a baby begins right away.

-“Assure yourself that if it’s meant to be, it will happen,” said Crista L. Hays, M.D., an obstetrician and gynecologist with Norton Women’s Health in Shelbyville and St. Matthews.
-“There are steps you can take to maximize your fertility and even improve it: Stop smoking, limit alcohol, reduce caffeine, don’t over-do the exercise routine, work toward a healthy weight which may require weight loss, optimize any chronic medical conditions like diabetes and avoid exposure to toxins like pesticides, lead and dry-cleaning solvents.”
+“Assure yourself that if it’s meant to be, it will happen,” said Crista L. Hays, M.D., an OB/GYN with Norton Women’s Care.
+“There are steps you can take to maximize your fertility and even improve it: Stop smoking, limit alcohol, reduce caffeine, don’t overdo the exercise routine, work toward a healthy weight, optimize any chronic medical conditions like diabetes, and avoid exposure to toxins like pesticides, lead and dry-cleaning solvents.”

 Being overweight or underweight can affect ovulation, as can sleep disruptions from working at night.
 Maintain a healthy weight and make it a point to get enough sleep.